nicktill/tinyobs/docs/ARCHITECTURE.md

 ## What About TinyObs's `/metrics` Endpoint?

-TinyObs exposes a `/metrics` endpoint, but this is for **monitoring TinyObs itself**, not your services.
+TinyObs exposes a `/metrics` endpoint in Prometheus format.
+This endpoint exposes **all metrics that have been pushed to TinyObs**, making them available for external tools to scrape.

 **Use case:**
-If you want to monitor TinyObs with Prometheus (meta-monitoring):
+If you want to visualize TinyObs metrics in Prometheus/Grafana:

 ```
 ┌─────────────┐     push      ┌──────────────┐